phreda4/r3/doc/r3forth_manual.md

 | Allocate and use temporary data
 HERE 1000 + 'HERE !    | Allocate 1000 bytes
-HERE 500 - 'temp !     | Use some memory

 | ... do work with temporary memory ...